-Activate: Turn on the firewall.
+Firewall: Turn on to activate the firewall.

-Default Policy: Select the default state for the firewall.
+Default Policy: Select how you want the firewall to handle connection requests not covered by rules.
+ACCEPT: Allows all connections to the device.
+This option is set by default.

-- Allow: Allows all connections to the device.
-This option is set by default. - Deny: Denies all connections to the device.
+• DROP: Blocks all connections to the device.

-To make exceptions to the default policy, you can create rules that allows or denies connections to the device from specific addresses, protocols, and ports.
+To make exceptions to the default policy, you can create rules that allows or blocks connections to the device from specific addresses, protocols, and ports.